appsinacup/godot-rapier-physics-docs/docs/intro.md

 **Godot Rapier Physics** is a Rust wrapper on top of the [Rapier Lib](https://rapier.rs) written for Godot. **Rapier** is a set of 2D and 3D physics libraries written by [Dimforge](https://dimforge.com).

-:::warning
+:::note

-This plugin is still being written and may lack features and performance.
-For a complete list of what features it has and what is worked on, read [Implementation Progress](progress.md) page.
+For a complete list of what features it has and what is worked on, read [Feature List](progress.md) page.

 :::